There are 2 ways to participate

-Organic waste will be collected in an airtight bucket that you keep in your home, and you will launch a fermentation process called Bokashi using supplies provided to you!
+Organic waste will be collected in an airtight 5-gallon bucket that you keep in your home, and you will launch a fermentation process called Bokashi using supplies provided to you!

-Bokashi is a Japanese form of composting that involves keeping the food scraps sealed in a 3 or 5 gallon bucket, and sprinkling a special kind of bran over the food as you fill up the bucket.
+Bokashi is a Japanese form of composting that involves keeping the food scraps in a sealed bucket, and sprinkling a special kind of bran over the food as you fill up the bucket.